 SDG7 (Affordable and Clean Energy) is addressed in many courses in the programme, for example in the courses Renewable energy technology and Sustainable power generation, where technologies and tools for sustainable energy systems are studied.
 To address SDG9 (Industry, Innovation and Infrastructure), the programme offers courses on Energy system analysis and Energy policies.
 An example of programme courses that address SDG11 (Sustainable Cities and Communities) is the course on Solar energy for buildings and cities.

 Faculty and research

-The SEE programme is closely connected to the KTH Department of Energy Technology – EGI.
-At EGI, the research covers wide areas of energy conversion, electricity generation and energy utilization.
-As such, the research aims at contributing to welfare and development through world-class research and education in innovative energy technologies and systems, and promotion of the energy sector transition towards sustainability.
+The master’s programme in Sustainable Energy Engineering is closely connected to the KTH Department of Energy Technology (EGI).
+At EGI, the research covers wide areas of energy conversion, electricity generation and energy utilization as well as energy systems and policies for implementing sustainable energy solutions.
+As such, the work aims at contributing to welfare and development through world-class research and education in innovative energy technologies and systems, and promotion of the energy sector transition towards sustainability.